 News Baby being rushed to the hospital dies after car crash on Staten Island, police sources say The baby was showing "flu-like symptoms" before the crash, a police source said.
 A six-month-old boy is dead after a Saturday morning car crash on Staten Island, police said.
 Photo Credit: Theodore Parisienne By Nicole Levy email@example.com Updated April 21, 2018 12:03 PM Print Share fbShare Tweet gShare Email A six-month-old boy being rushed to the hospital with "flu-like symptoms" is dead after his family member ran a red light and was struck by another motorist on Staten Island early Saturday morning, police sources said.
 Officers responded to the scene of a car crash near the intersection of Forest Avenue and Broadway in West Brighton around 2:40 a.m. on Saturday, where they found Damaris Earps of Staten Island’s North Shore unconscious and unresponsive inside a Chevy van, according to the NYPD.
 Damaris had been showing "flu-like symptoms" earlier that morning, a police source said.
 It is unclear where the child was sitting when the driver — identified as a 36-year-old female relative, not his mother — drove through a red light while traveling east on Forest Avenue, according to the NYPD.
 A 28-year-old woman driving a Jeep north on Broadway struck the van in the intersection.
 Both drivers remained on the scene, from where paramedics transported Damaris to Richmond University Medical Center.
 The six-month old was pronounced dead at the hospital, authorities said.
 Children younger than two years of age are at high risk of serious flu-related complications, according to the CDC.
 The city Medical Examiner will determine the cause of death, and the police investigation is ongoing.
-By Nicole Levy firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Nicole Levy firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.